TheKnightCoder/Ansible-Networking/README.md

 As you can see from the above images I have used `-> Continue` line action to the read the Device ID over multiple lines.

 Every line of regex written in the template is a rule (excluding value lines).
 Each state definition consists of a list of one or more rules.
 The FSM reads a line from the input buffer and tests it against each rule, in turn, starting from the top of the current state.
 If a rule matches the line, then the action is carried out and the process repeats (from the top of the state again) with the next line.

-The Next line action is the default line action.
-Next line action -
+However when the continue line action is used, the current line is retained and the next line resumes matching from the current rule.
+Since 'continue' line action retains the current line it allows matching over multiple lines.

 Config
 ======